■ Sanctions Committees

 Certain other goods that enable the operation of certain institutions, such as schools and hospitals, which are considered “indispensable to the survival of the civilian population,” are known as “goods that are humanitarian by destination.”
 Such goods may also be excluded from embargoes.
 However, they are subject to the more burdensome non-objection procedure.

-Caritas Europa, A People Sacrificed: Sanctions against Iraq , February 28, 2001, https://reliefweb.int/report/iraq/people-sacrificed-sanctions-against-iraq-report-caritas-europa
+Caritas Europa, A People Sacrificed: Sanctions against Iraq , February 28, 2001, available at https://reliefweb.int/report/iraq/people-sacrificed-sanctions-against-iraq-report-caritas-europa